Formosa Air Battle: Aftermath

 Surviving Japanese pilots returned with tales of a stunning victory.
 It was reported that practically the whole U.S. Third Fleet had been sunk and that the American carrier force was left in shambles.
 Though some members of the IJN command were initially skeptical of such reports, this narrative was carried forward by members of the cabinet until it reached Emperor Hirohito.
 He congratulated the Navy and Army for their success.
 Newspapers in particular trumpeted these claims, repeating that the U.S. task force was broken and in retreat.
-Even those unconvinced members of the IJN, up to and including Toyoda, believed some kind of victory had been achieved off Formosa.
+Even those unconvinced members of the IJN, up to and including Admiral Soemu Toyoda of the Combined Fleet, believed some kind of victory had been achieved off Formosa.

 Actually, the Formosa Air Battle represented a rout of Japanese air forces and a turning point for future naval operations.
+About 150 planes were lost over Formosa, with an additional 179 from carrying out attacks over water on the American surface fleet.
+Daylight bombing runs by the Japanese had been largely ineffective.
+Many reports from night attacks were embellished by Japanese aviators who had insufficient training and experience due to Japan's pilot shortage.
+The false sense of victory led Toyoda to order an all-out pursuit of the Americans, which shortly ended in another fiasco.
 Upon realizing the scale of the Japanese defeat suffered on 12 October alone, Vice Admiral Fukudome lamented, "Our fighters were nothing but so many eggs thrown at the stone wall of the indomitable enemy formation."